 The next battle was over fair housing (often called “open housing” in the period).
 Religious activists took the lead, framing the issue as one of personal morality—that racial integration was the right thing to do.
 Fair housing efforts were led by the Naperville Human Relations Council including Dr. Richard Eastman, Rev. Richard Tholin, Betty St. Angelo, and Mary Liz Burris.
 Eastman and Tholin were also connected with North Central College while Betty St. Angelo wrote publicly on behalf of Naperville Church Women United and Mary Liz Burris was active with the Naperville Human Relations Council.
 Their efforts provoked an intense public backlash.
 Defenders of segregation labeled ministers and professors as “outsiders” with no right to judge Naperville residents.
 Shifting tactics, activists presented fair housing as inevitable and framed the discussion around what would be in the best interest of Naperville homeowners.
 They argued that fair housing would help spur corporate recruitment and economic development and would also contain the rise of individual property taxes.
 A speaker at a November 1967 meeting of the Naperville Human Relations Council urged support for a fair housing ordinance, arguing that it would lead to economic, but not demographic change.

 Opponents argued that fair housing violated their private property rights.
 In 1968, a community petition circulated to put a fair housing referendum on the next ballot, with the expectation that it would fail if put to community vote.
 National events soon overcame local debates.
-The assassination of Dr. Martin Luther King, Jr., passage of a federal fair housing law, and the Supreme Court decision in Jones v.
+The assassination of Dr. Martin Luther King, Jr., passage of a federal fair housing law, and the U.S. Supreme Court decision in Jones v.
 MayerJones v.
 Mayer, 1968: US Supreme Court decision that congress has the authority to regulate the sale of private property and bar housing discrimination based on the 13th Amendment.
 This allowed for federal action in private as well as public acts of discrimination.
 The ruling connected housing discrimination with the legacy of slavery and reinvigorated the Civil Rights Act of 1866 for the first time in a century. declaring that housing discrimination violated the 13th Amendment, pushed Naperville’s city council to adopt a fair housing ordinance in July 1968.

 Naperville’s population doubled each decade from 1950 until 2000.
 The Naperville housing market reveals a complicated story about growing diversity in Naperville: while increased home values have added to the wealth and quality of life for many, the city has become increasingly unaffordable for low- and middle-income people.
 Contemporary housing debates largely focus on affordable housing.
 Individuals and organizations are now pushing for recognition of Naperville’s history as a sundown town.
 Community divisions around recent cases of racial and religious discrimination have brought negative attention to the city.
 A new generation of activists has facilitated discussions, called for new resolutions and government action to address discrimination, organized public protests, and celebrated Naperville’s diverse population in hopes of making the city more inclusive.
 Despite Naperville’s increasing diversity, racial justice and access to housing remain central to discussions of the city’s present and future.